Gregwar/Formidable/README.md

 You can use `min-entries` and `max-entries` constraint to set limits on the number of entries in a multiple.

+If you specify the same value for `min-entries` and `max-entries`, or specify a value for `entries` (which is actually an alias to do it), the number ofr inputs will be fixed and no javascript will be required.

 ## Adding dynamic data into the form